feinheit/zipfelchappe/docs/index.rst

         'zipfelchappe',
         'zipfelchappe.paypal',
     )

+If you need support for multiple languages in your projects, add ``zipfelchappe.translations`` to INSTALLED_APPS.

 You need to register a payment module in order to receive pledges.
 To use the default paypal implementation, just add this to your project urls::